-- Utilizes manpower and resources to control traffic flow during and after an event at any CiTi campus. - Is responsible for the overall preparedness/operation/alteration of the physical plant. - Is responsible for the readiness/operation of protective systems and emergency power and water. - Reports to the Command Post when an incident is declared.
+- Utilizes manpower and resources to control traffic flow during and after an event at any CiTi campus. - Is responsible for the overall preparedness/operation/alteration of the physical plant. - Is responsible for the readiness/operation of protective systems and emergency power and water, working with the Director of Technology as needed to ensure operational readiness. - Reports to the Command Post when an incident is declared.